drupal-code-builder/drupal-code-builder/README.txt

 operated from the \ModuleBuilder\Task\Generate class.
 To build code, you need to specify:
   - the root generator to use, such as 'module', 'theme', 'profile'.
-This is the name of a subclass of ModuleBuider\Generator\RootComponent.
+This is the name of a subclass of ModuleBuilder\Generator\RootComponent.
   - an array of component data.
 The options for this depend on the component.

  This is done as follows: